bbux-dev/datacraft/docs/source/usage.rst

 ----------

 There is a special section in the Data Spec called ``refs``.
-This is short for references and is where a Field Spec be defined outside of a field.
+This is short for references and is where a Field Spec can be defined outside of a field.
 Field Specs can then point to a ref to supply values it can use for the data generation process.
 The simplest example of this is the ``combine`` type:

 .. code-block:: json